supahgreg/cf-for-k8s/docs/platform_operators/scaling.md

 >   replicas: 3
 ```

-You can learn much more about `ytt`, and try things out in the `ytt sandbox` at https://get-ytt.io .
+You can learn much more about `ytt`, and try things out in the `ytt sandbox`, at https://get-ytt.io .

-## Vertical Scaling
+## Vertical scaling

 This section is concerned with two resources: the amount of RAM and how much of a CPU a container has access to.